Naval Systems

 4. Construction contract awarded

-The Government of Canada awarded Irving Shipbuilding the construction contract for Batch 1 River-class destroyers.
+The Government of Canada awarded Irving Shipbuilding the Batch 1 construction contract covering the first three River-class destroyers.

 5. Full-rate production begins